We host and organize many of skateboarding's top global events.

 STAFFING: We provide judges, announcers, key event personnel, and all support staff required to run a turnkey operation.

 INFRASTRUCTURE: We come with all the equipment needed to run the event including scoring, registration, check-in, and more.

 MEDIA: We provide top quality photography and video production in a professional and authentic manner, including personal delivery to top influencers.

-The Boardr headquarters and offices in Tampa, Florida include a regularly updated skateboard park with free admission to the public, a retail store, and an events space.
+The Boardr headquarters and offices in Tampa, Florida include a regularly updated private skateboard park and events space.
+Check out a tour of our facility and events space.

 The Boardr's data on skateboarding and competitions is by far the best information available and strenghtening daily with constant maintenance and content contributions.